openstack/openstack-manuals/doc/hot-guide/source/hello_world.rst

           description: Value must be one of m1.medium, m1.large or m1.xlarge.

-The following example defines multiple contraints for a password definition:
+The following example defines multiple constraints for a password definition:

 .. code-block:: yaml